MicrosoftDocs/azure-docs/articles/sql-database/sql-database-configure-failover-group.md

     1. Select `VNet-to-VNet` for the **Connection type**.
     1. Select your subscription from the drop-down.
     1. Select the resource group for your managed instance in the drop-down.
-    1. Select the location of your primary managed instance from the drop down
+    1. Select the location of your primary managed instance from the drop-down
 1. On the **Settings** tab, select or enter the following values and then select **OK**:
     1. Choose the primary network gateway for the **First virtual network gateway**, such as `Primary-Gateway`.
-    1. Choose the secondary network gateway for the **Second virtual network gateawy**, such as `Secondary-Gateway`.
+    1. Choose the secondary network gateway for the **Second virtual network gateway**, such as `Secondary-Gateway`.
     1. Select the checkbox next to **Establish bidirectional connectivity**.
     1. Either leave the default primary connection name, or rename it to a value of your choice.
     1. Provide a **Shared key (PSK)** for the connection, such as `mi1m2psk`.